philcryer/nginx-globals/README.md

 ## Usage
 * Install NGINX

-* (Optinoal, but  highly recommended) Install NGINX, but use a version with [naxsi](https://github.com/nbs-system/naxsi) (which stands for Nginx Anti XSS & SQL Injection) enabled to provide WAF style protection.
-I'm using the OpenBSD version from [Ports](http://ports.su/www/nginx,-naxsi)), otherwise you can [roll your own](https://github.com/nbs-system/naxsi/wiki) to enable it
+* (Optional, but  highly recommended) Install an NGINX version with [naxsi](https://github.com/nbs-system/naxsi) (which stands for Nginx Anti XSS & SQL Injection) enabled to provide WAF style protection.
+I'm using the OpenBSD version from [Ports](http://ports.su/www/nginx,-naxsi)), otherwise you can [roll your own](https://github.com/nbs-system/naxsi/wiki) to enable it in Linux

 * (Optional, but highly recommended) Get a free SSL Cert from [Let's Encrypt](https://letsencrypt.org/getting-started/), if you don't already have one.
-Use `certbot` to automate this, here's an example
+Use `certbot` to automate this, here's an example, just replace DOMAIN with your FQDN

 ```
 certbot certonly --agree-tos --webroot -w /var/www/htdocs -d DOMAIN -d www.DOMAIN